 And our sustainability efforts don’t end with the environment.
-YHA Australia is committed to a number of social sustainability initiatives, from charitable endeavours like raising funds for disability support groups to supporting community programs like the Brisbane Broncos NRL club’s Indigenous employment pathway (pictured).
+YHA Australia is committed to a number of social sustainability initiatives, from charitable endeavours to supporting community programs to particitpating in tree-planting projects.

-Simply choosing to stay at a YHA property on your next overnight school excursion is kinder on the environment than booking your average accommodation.
-Firstly, our properties contain all the eco-friendly features outlined above, like the environmentally-friendly Grampians Eco YHA (pictured).
-And then there’s the benefit of sharing facilities – students could stay in separate rooms with separate lights, air-conditioners and bathrooms… or they could bunk in a comfortable multi-share room with YHA and share all those facilities, collectively lightening the load on the water and electricity bills.
+Simply choosing to stay at a YHA property on your next overnight excursion is kinder on the environment than booking your average accommodation.
+Firstly, our properties contain all the eco-friendly features outlined above and then there’s the benefit of sharing facilities – students could stay in separate rooms with separate lights, air-conditioners and bathrooms… or they could bunk in a comfortable multi-share room with YHA and share all those facilities, collectively lightening the load on the water and electricity bills.
 Plus, when you book directly with YHA, you’re putting more money back into a not-for-profit organisation with sustainability woven into its fabric.